 Starting January 2023, Auspicious Coffee is offsetting 100% of our direct and indirect carbon emissions.
 This includes all carbon emissions from operations (day-to-day, roasting, packaging), shipping, and distribution.

 Eliminating Single-Use Plastic

-We are eliminating single-use plastic waste one bag at a time with our proprietary wood bag clip.
-Designed and made in-house, these quality clips can be used time and time again for sealing your coffee or other bags.
+All Auspicious Coffee 2lb bags are supplied with our proprietary wood bag clip.
+Designed and made in-house, these quality clips eliminate the need for a plastic resealable zipper and can be used time and time again.

 Investing In Reforestation

-With every purchase, we donate a portion of the proceeds toward reforestation in North America.
-Our investment is focused on reducing atmospheric carbon dioxide, promoting biodiversity in our forests, and replanting after devastating forest fires.
+With every purchase, we donate a portion of the proceeds to One Tree Planted to support their North America reforestation efforts.
+Our investment is in addition to our carbon emission offsets and is directed toward fostering biodiversity in our forests and replanting after devastating forest fires.